The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 This guidance is for England

-Under the Transport of Animals (Cleansing and Disinfection) (England) (No 3) Order 2003 every vehicle used to carry cattle, sheep, goats, pigs, deer, racing pigeons, horses and poultry* must be cleansed and disinfected before being loaded.
+Under the Transport of Animals (Cleansing and Disinfection) (England) (No. 3) Order 2003, every vehicle used to carry cattle, sheep, goats, pigs, deer, racing pigeons and poultry* must be cleansed and disinfected before being loaded.
+Vehicles used to transport horses must be cleansed but only need to be disinfected where necessary.

 [*Poultry means: domestic fowls, turkeys, geese, ducks, guinea-fowls, quails, pigeons, pheasants, partridge and ratites (if reared or kept in captivity for breeding, the production of meat or eggs for consumption, or for restocking supplies of game).]

-All cleansing and disinfection of vehicles shall be carried out so as to reduce the transmission of disease so far as is reasonably practicable.
+All cleansing and disinfection of vehicles must be carried out so as to reduce the transmission of disease so far as is reasonably practicable.

 All material removed from vehicles after cleansing has been carried out must go through one of the following processes (except where other legislation applies):